-The world is experiencing its most serious refugee crisis since WWII, with more than 21m people fleeing their country of origin, with over 34,000 people being displaced each day, There are 1.3m refugees who have arrived in the EU.
-In the UK, we currently provide sanctuary to around 16,000 people a year.
+The world is experiencing its most serious refugee crisis since WWII, with more than 21m people fleeing their country of origin, and over 34,000 people displaced each day.
+1.3m refugees have so far arrived in the EU.
+In the UK, we currently provide sanctuary to around 16,000 people per year.

 Why are we doing this?

 - Sponsors can mobilise community level resources to achieve more effective integration – for example accelerating language learning and using their informal networks to help secure employment quicker